Blacksujit/IntelliSense/README.md

 ## 🤝 Contributing

-We welcome contributions to enhance the functionality and capabilities of IntelliSense.
+We welcome contributions to enhance the functionality and capabilities of QuantumLens.
 Please refer to our contribution guidelines for information on how to submit improvements and bug fixes.

 ## 📄 License